petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/initial-setup.md

    ![Users were added during site creation.](./initial-setup/images/01.png)

 !!! important
-   You created this site to run the site initializer's logic, in reality the instructions proceed assuming you're using the default site.
+   You created this site to run the site initializer's logic only.
+The instructions proceed assuming you're using the default site created by Liferay on startup.

 1. To add users to the site, you must enable manual membership management in the site.
 Go to Site Menu &rarr; Configuration &rarr; Site Settings, and open _Site Configuration_.